Renault R35: Romania

-The only surviving part of a Romanian VDC R35 is this turret, located in Slovakia.
-The vehicle was destroyed by a frontally-penetrating shell.

 As part of a rearmament program of the late 1930s, Romania sought to obtain a license for the local manufacture of two hundred French Renault R35 infantry tanks.
 By early 1938, negotiations for establishing a factory for the production of R35 tanks had reached an advanced state.
 By this time France's own demands for rearmament prohibited further development, however.
 In August and September 1939, as a stopgap measure, forty-one R35s were supplied to the Royal Romanian Army.
 These tanks served as the principal tank of the newly formed 2nd Armoured Regiment.
 At the end of September 1939, an additional thirty-four brand new R35s passed into Romanian hands when the Polish 21st Light Tank Battalion (Batalion Czołgów Lekkich, or BCL) chose internment over capture following the German conquest of Poland and fled over the Romanian border.
 With seventy-five tanks on strength, the 2nd Armoured Regiment expanded into two battalions.